Our Mission, History, and Accomplishments

 - (2012) Field & Stream Magazine selects ORF's Beaver Creek (KY) restoration and education project to be nationally featured as a Hero for a Day project.

-- (2011) Toyota (TMMK) awards Ohio River Fdn. $10,000 grant to have Harrison County HS students participate in RIver Explorer and habitat assessment activities associated with Beaver Creek restoration project.
+- (2011) Toyota (TMMK) awards Ohio River Fdn. $10,000 grant to have Harrison County HS students participate in River Explorer and habitat assessment activities associated with Beaver Creek restoration project.
+This begins ORF efforts to offer school year education opportunities with restoration projects.

 - (2011) $100,000 USFWS grant awarded to ORF to work with Harrison County, KY on fish barrier removal and Beaver Creek restoration.